buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ###5.
 Multivariate Analysis
 Multivariate analysis is intended to provide insights of the relationship between any three or more variables within the dataset.

 Wine quality has a relationship with alcohol and an implied relationship with density and residual sugar.
-In order to visually respresent these relationships, we create scatterplots of alcohol, density and residual sugar whereby the scatter is colored by the quality rating.
+In order to visually represent these relationships,  scatterplots of alcohol, density and residual sugar where created the scatter is colored by the quality rating.
 ![](figure/unnamed-chunk-22-1.png)
 Once again, the positive correlation between alcohol content and wine quality (0.44) can be observed by the scatterplot color transition moving along the x-axis.
 However, it is difficult to see any relationship between density or residual sugar and level of perceived wine quality.

 Q: Talk about some of the relationships you observed in this part of the investigation.
 How did the feature(s) of interest vary with other features in the dataset?
-We established a relationship between alcohol and wine quality as part of the bivariate analysis.
+A relationship was established between alcohol and wine quality as part of the bivariate analysis.
 As part of the multivariate analysis, effort was put towards establishing whether those factors which have an identified correlation with alcohol (density and residual sugar), would also demonstrate a relationship with wine quality.
 Unfortunately, there is no obvious relationship between wine quality and these factors.

 Q: Did you observe any interesting relationships between the other features (not the main feature(s) of interest)?
 The negative correlation between alcohol and density once again presented itself as part of the multivariate analysis.